spotlightpa/poor-richard/content/news/2022-11-09-SPLSHAPANA.md

 “To get where we need to go is going to be a process.
 It’s not surprising that Shapiro wasn’t running on a fracking moratorium,” Altenburg said.
 “He has stressed that he understands the reality of the climate crisis.”

-That pragmatism is what allowed Shapiro to get strong support from both environmental groups like PennFuture, and organizations they sometimes clash with, like the building trades.
+That pragmatism is what allowed Shapiro to mostly avoid conflict with environmental groups like PennFuture, and win endorsements from organizations that environmentalists sometimes clash with, like the building trades.

 Jim Snell, business manager with Steamfitters Local 420 in Philadelphia, looks at energy politics in terms of jobs.
 Lots of his members work in the natural gas industry, so he finds it difficult to back candidates who want to end fracking or make it harder to build pipelines.